WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

 For material removal processes that require a tool to be in contact with the workpiece, the :class:`MillingTool` class can be used.
 The class implements a cutting tool of configurable diameter and number of cutting teeth.
-Each cutting tooth rotates around the z-axis of the tool center point and removes material it touches.
+Each cutting tooth rotates around the z-axis of the tool center point and removes the material it touches.
-This removal processes creates a process force that acts on the tool center point.
+This removal process creates a process force that acts on the tool center point.

-For this package the kienzle force model was choosen whose formualtion can be seen down below
+For this package, the Kienzle force model was chosen whose formulation can be seen down below

 .. image:: images/cutting_force.png